Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/vertex_groups.rst

 Quickly select/edit/hide parts of a mesh
-   By defining mesh regions with Vertex Groups you can easily select entire parts of your mesh with 3 clicks and work on them in isolation without having to create separate objects.
+   By defining mesh regions with Vertex Groups you can easily select entire parts of your mesh with three clicks and work on them in isolation without having to create separate objects.
    With the hide function you can even remove a vertex group from the view (for later unhide).